 Each of our consolidated controlled entities and such consolidated controlled entity's shareholders have entered into an operating agreement with SouFun Media or SouFun Network.
 Under each of these agreements, SouFun Media or SouFun Network has undertaken to enter into guarantee contracts with third parties, as required by third parties, to guarantee the performance of the consolidated controlled entity under such consolidated controlled entity's business contracts with third parties.
 As of the date of this prospectus, we have not entered into any such guarantee contracts with third parties.
-In turn, each consolidated controlled entity is required to pledge its accounts receivable and mortgage all of its assets as countersecurity to SouFun Media or SouFun Network, Our consolidated controlled entities and their direct shareholders, Mr. Mo.
-Mr. Dai, Beijing Internet and Beijing Advertising, as the case may be, have each agreed not to enter into any transaction that would substantially affect the assets, rights, obligations or operations of such consolidated controlled entity without the prior written consent of SouFun Media or SouFun Network.
-Furthermore, the shareholders of each consolidated controlled entity will appoint or remove the directors and executive officers of such consolidated controlled entity upon instruction from SouFun Media or SouFun Network, and accept guidance from SouFun Media or SouFun Network, regarding the day-to-day operations and financial and personnel management of such consolidated controlled entity.
+In turn, each consolidated controlled entity is required to pledge its accounts receivable and mortgage all of its assets as counter-security to SouFun Media or SouFun Network.
+Our consolidated controlled entities and their direct shareholders, Mr. Mo, Mr. Dai, Beijing Internet and Beijing Advertising, as the case may be, have each agreed not to enter into any transaction that would substantially affect the assets, rights, obligations or operations of such consolidated controlled entity will appoint or remove the directors and executive officers of such consolidated controlled entity upon instruction from SouFun Media or SouFun Network, and accept guidance from SouFun Media or SouFun Network, regarding the day-to-day operations and financial and personnel management of such consolidated controlled entity.
 These agreements will also be binding upon successors of the parties or transferees of the parties' equity interests.
 The original term of each agreement is 10 years.
 The agreements can be extended prior to expiration with written confirmation from SouFun Media or SouFun Network, or can be terminated by SouFun Media or SouFun Network, upon 30 days' advance notice.
-Our consolidated controlled entities and their respective shareholders entered into operating agreements in this form with SouFun Media or SouFun Network, as the case may be, on May 9, 2004, July 16, 2004, August 17, 2006, December 12, 2006, December 22, 2006, November 22, 2007 and March 25, 2010.
+Our consolidated controlled entities and their respective shareholders entered into operating agreements in this form with SouFun Media or SouFun Network, as the case may be, on May 9, 2004, July 16, 2004, August 17, 2006, December 12, 2006, December 22, 2006, No